Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

-Completes an energy purchase by revealing the commitment details and sending payment via `revealPurchase`.
+Completes a uranium purchase by revealing the commitment details and sending payment via `revealPurchase`.
 Attempts to withdraw any pending refunds using `withdrawRefunds`.
-Used by authorized users to finalize energy purchases.
+Used by authorized users to finalize uranium purchases.
 Requires a signed transaction with sufficient ETH and user authorization.

 ### Parameters

-- `amount` (`number`): Amount of energy to purchase (1–1000 kWh).
+- `amount` (`number`): Amount of uranium to purchase (1–100 pounds).
 - `user` (`object`): User object with `_uid` (string) and `_ethereumAddress` (string).
+- `secret` (`string`): Secret string used in the commitment hash.

 ### Return Values